Punjab, Balochistan cabinets take oath

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/QUETTA: The 23-member Punjab and 10-member Balochistan provincial cabinets took oath on Monday at ceremonies attended by a large number of dignitaries.
+LAHORE/QUETTA: The 23-member Punjab and 10-member Balochistan provincial cabinets took oath on Monday at ceremonies held by a large number of dignitaries.

 In Lahore, the Punjab cabinet was sworn in with representation of the coalition partners during a solemn ceremony at the Governor's House.
 PTI leader Abdul Aleem Khan has been inducted as a senior minister with the Ministry of Local Government and Community Development, while Hafiz Ammar Yasir of Pakistan Muslim League (PML) was also elevated as a minister without assigning a portfolio.